 Cherry Hill

-In 1870s Kansas, after her husband and infant die of fever in their cabin during a blizzard, a desperate young widow goes to work in a Cimarron brothel, where she is drawn into the intrigues and passions of the ruthless, fast-growing power structure.
+In 1870s Kansas, after her husband and infant die of fever in their cabin during a blizzard, a desperate young widow goes to work in a Cimarron brothel, where she is drawn into the intrigues of the ruthless, fast-growing power structure.

 GREAT PLAINS, SUMMER, 1878